Updated March 27th, 2026

 How Swing Weight Is Measured

-How To Read Swing Weight Ratings
+How To Read Swing Weight Ratings in Golf

 Swing weights are expressed using a combination of letters and numbers that tell golfers the range of the swing weight and the exact reading within that range.
 The swing weight range is represented by the letter at the beginning of the measurement.
 There are six swing weight ranges from A to F. Each range has 10 specific values within it, from 0 to 9.
 The lightest possible swing weight is A0 while the heaviest possible swing weight is F9.